FrederikLauf/File-Renamer/README.md

 Files with the same name (disregarding the extension) are grouped together and the resulting groups are ordered externally by the dates of their respective oldest members.

 **Use case:** The photos are taken with two cameras in a "jpeg+RAW" format.
 The saving of a raw file can take a few seconds during which the other camera can take another picture.
 However, the jpg and RAW files of the same photo should not be separated when sorting by date.
+Furthermore, if the photos are developed and edited by some software creating associated files with another extension (e.g. .NEF.xmp), also these new files should be sorted together with the original images.

 ## Time offset